Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable3.md

 1. **D**: Make sure all your hardware is in your kit and is in working shapes and fill out the parts checklist

-2. **D**: Wiggle your DC Motors(forward, backward, and one by one).

-3. **D**: Characterise your Microphone.
-See how sensitive it is and make sure it is characterized enough to do what you need it to with your Audio Car.
+2. **D**: Solder the Raspberry Pi Hat

-4. **D**: Practice using a spectrum analyzer, using the documents provided and provide proof in your documentation.
+3. **D**: Practice using a spectrum analyzer, using the documents provided and provide proof in your documentation.

-5. Update your User Manual and Technical Documentation with your findings.
+4. Update your User Manual and Technical Documentation with your findings.